Welcome to Kids Programs at The WasteShed

 Story Makers: Write, Illustrate, and Bind your own Book

-Learn the magical art of book making at Camp WasteShed!
-From dreaming up a story, creating cover art, illustrating scenes, and binding it together using kid-oriented book binding techniques, this week-long session is a really cool way for creative tweens to learn new paper craft skills through a unique, week-long project.
-Throughout the creation of their book, campers will learn different drawing and printmaking techniques such as: paste paper, cyanotypes, junk journaling, monoprinting, and more!
-All campers books will be made from recycled materials!
+Learn the magical art of book making at The WasteShed!
+From dreaming up a story, creating cover art, illustrating scenes, and binding it together using kid-oriented book binding techniques, this 4 week-long session is a really cool way for creative tweens to learn new paper craft skills through a unique, week-long project.
+Throughout the creation of their book, storymakers will learn different drawing and printmaking techniques such as: paste paper, cyanotypes, junk journaling, monoprinting, and more!
+Plus, all books will be made from recycled materials!

 Great for kids who like: snail mail, TTRPGs, the library, making mix-tapes, playing telephone, similes and metaphors, blanket forts, cootie catchers, origami, confetti, zines, and having fun!